 Modafinil (or Adrafinil)

-Instead of increasing dopamine & norepinephrine (SEE: Adderall, Ritalin), Modafinil (& Adrafinil) is believed to affect multiple brain processes to reach a similar effect.
+Instead of increasing dopamine and norepinephrine (SEE: Adderall, Ritalin), Modafinil (and Adrafinil) is believed to affect multiple brain processes to reach a similar effect.
 One theory: Modafinil decreases GABA activity.
 Another theory: Modafinil temporarily enhances dopaminergic receptor activity.
 Either way, Modafinil operates as a “wakeful promoting” agent that’s safer than Adderall, yet riskier than the aforementioned nootropics.
 More on Modafinil/Adrafinil.

 I recommend testing out basic racetams (e.g. piracetam, aniracetam, oxiracetam) before jumping into phenylpiracetam, perhaps the most potent drug on the racetam list, at least to such a stimulative degree that the World Anti-Doping Agency (WADA) has included it on their List of Prohibited Substances and Methods.
 Professional or competing athletes beware.
 More on Racetams.

-The question of nootropics for brain energy is often a ripe talking point for the discussion on Dr. Giurgean Nootropics vs. Pharmaceutical Smart Drugs (i.e. Adderall & friends).
+The question of “best energy supplements (without caffeine) to buy in 2019” is often a ripe talking point for the discussion on Dr. Giurgean Nootropics vs. Pharmaceutical Smart Drugs (i.e. Adderall and friends).
 It’s an important discussion… but I avoided it for a reason: You get it.
 I get it.
 We get it.

 Adderall is quote-unquote “bad” energy.
 Nootropic energy is healthy.